chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 == Sensors
 // What sensors will you use?
-- #strong("Stereo camera:") Luxonis Oak-D Lite for visual odometry, depth estimation, and object detection.
+- #emph("Stereo camera:") Luxonis Oak-D Lite for visual odometry, depth estimation, and object detection.
-- #strong("IMU:") MPU-6050 sensor for pose estimation and motion control feedback.
+- #emph("IMU:") MPU-6050 for pose estimation and motion control feedback.
-- #strong("Load sensor:") MPS20N00400 pressure sensor and HX711 amplifier to
+- #emph("Load sensor:") MPS20N00400 sensor and HX711 amplifier to measure payload.
-  measure payload.
-- #strong("Wheel encoder (x2):") Hall encoders for motion control feedback.
+- #emph("Wheel encoder (x2):") Hall encoders for motion control feedback.

 == Actuators
 // What actuators will you use?
-- #strong("DC motor (x2):") 12V, 150rpm DC motors to power the robot's drivetrain.
+- #emph("DC motor (x2):") 12V, 150rpm DC motors to power the robot's drivetrain.

 == PCB
 // What will your PCB do?
-- #strong("LED Demuxer:") Our circuit board's primary purpose is to enable us to indicate our robot's status visually without occupying too many pins on our microcontroller.
-To do so, the PCB will include a 3 to 8 demuxer, a resistor, and ports for 8 LEDs.
+- #emph("LED Demuxer:") Our circuit board's primary purpose is to enable us to indicate our robot's status visually without occupying too many pins on our microcontroller.
+Our PCB will incorporate a 3 to 8 demuxer, a resistor, and ports for 8 LEDs to achieve this.
 As a second-order effect, the PCB will clean up our robot's wiring by supplying 5V power rails.
+Our initial PCB design is in
+  @completed_works.

 == Software
-- Visual odometry module for depth perception and pose estimation.
+- #emph("Visual odometry") module for depth perception and pose estimation.
-- Object detection module for person identification.
+- #emph("Object detection") module for person identification.
-- Path planning module for trajectory generation.
+- #emph("Path planning") module for trajectory generation.
-- Motion control module to power motors and follow the trajectory.
+- #emph("Motion control") module to power motors and follow the trajectory.

 = System Integration:
 // What is your high-level integration plan?
 We worked as a team to assemble our robot's chassis and prototype mechatronic system.
-We are working in parallel on our robot's software modules, and to simplify integration, we are using Docker containers to assist with environment compatibility and a GitHub branch/pull/merge workflow to manage our codebase.
-During April, we will resume working as a team to finalize the integration of our systems and tune the robot.
+We are working in parallel on our robot's software modules.
+To simplify integration, we use Docker containers to ensure environment compatibility and a GitHub branch/pull/merge workflow to manage our codebase.
+During April, as a team, we will integrate the software modules with our mechatronic system, troubleshoot, and tune our robot.

 // ====================
 // Part 2: Programmatic